se-edu/learningresources/contents/scala/Scala.md

 1. Using the **INTELLIJ IDE**.
 Refer to the [instructions](https://docs.scala-lang.org/getting-started-intellij-track/getting-started-with-scala-in-intellij.html) for more details.
 2. Using the **command line**.
 Refer to the [instructions](https://docs.scala-lang.org/getting-started-sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html) for more details.

+# Why Scala
+There are mainly two benefits of Scala, **simple syntax** and **multi-paradigm**.

+*Simple syntax* allows us to write more simple and elegant code.

+*Multi-paradigm* allows us to use an OOP language while using the feature in functional programming.

+Following are some examples to illustrate the benefit of Scala:

+## Operator Overloading

+## Mixed-In Trait

+## Type Enrichment

+## Pattern Matching

 </div>